I Have Five Kids: Here’s How I Save Money on Holiday Gifts

 I take list-making seriously

 List-making may sound tedious, but it’s a priceless organizational tool and helps kids read, write, and organize their thoughts.
-It also helps me have plenty of time to score those must-have gift items when they go on sale.
+It also helps me have plenty of time to score those must-have gift ideas when they go on sale.

 I keep a magnetic board on the most used door of the house, the one leading to the garage that’s full of their favorite outdoor games and toys, for easy access.
 Most of my kids have fall and winter birthdays, but if they decide sometime in spring or summer that they would love nothing more than some super-specific toy, I tell them to write it on the list.